junxit/us-congress-bills-116/bill.md

   - **(3)** for wind energy, by supplementing the July 2005 final programmatic environmental impact statement for wind energy development and incorporating any additional regional analyses that have been completed by Federal agencies since the programmatic environmental impact statement was finalized.
 - **(e)** *No effect on processing applications* Any requirements to prepare a supplement to a programmatic environmental impact statement under this section shall not result in any delay in processing a pending application for a renewable energy project.
 - **(f)** *Coordination* In developing a supplement required by this section, the Secretary shall coordinate, on an ongoing basis, with appropriate State, Tribal, and local governments, transmission infrastructure owners and operators, developers, and other appropriate entities to ensure that priority areas identified by the Secretary are—
-  - **(1)** economically viable (including having access to existing and/or planned transmission capacity);
+  - **(1)** economically viable (including having access to existing and/or planned transmission lines);
-  - **(2)** likely to avoid or minimize conflict with habitat for animals and plants, recreation, cultural resources, and other uses of covered land; and
+  - **(2)** likely to avoid or minimize impacts to habitat for animals and plants, recreation, cultural resources, and other uses of covered land; and
   - **(3)** consistent with section 202 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1712), including subsection (c)(9) of that section (43 U.S.C.
 1712(c)(9)).

 ## § 5.
 Environmental review on covered land

 - **(a)** *In general* If the Secretary determines that a proposed renewable energy project has been sufficiently analyzed by a programmatic environmental impact statement conducted under section 4(d), the Secretary shall not require any additional review under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.).
+The Secretary shall publish any such project determinations on a publicly available website.
 - **(b)** *Additional environmental review* If the Secretary determines that additional environmental review under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.) is necessary for a proposed renewable energy project, the Secretary shall rely on the analysis in the programmatic environmental impact statement conducted under section 4(d), to the maximum extent practicable when analyzing the potential impacts of the project.
 - **(c)** *Relationship to other law* Nothing in this section modifies or supersedes any requirement under applicable law.